 Overall, remember that your organization needs to register to fundraise in a state if it solicits charitable contributions in that state.
 Whether you ask for money by email, over the phone, by mail, in person, through a website or through a fundraising event, these are all considered soliciting charitable contributions and require your organization to register to fundraise in that state.

-If you’re unsure if your organization should register with a particular state, reach out to Caritas Registration, LLC at email@example.com or by calling (480) 428-3392 today and we’ll help you determine what steps, if any, you need to take to get into compliance.
+If you’re unsure if your organization should register with a particular state, reach out to download our helpful guide or reach out to us today for a free review of what steps you need to take to get your organization into compliance.

 1The states that do not require a charity to register to solicit are Nevada, Idaho, Montana, Wyoming, South Dakota, Nebraska, Iowa, Indiana, Texas (unless raising funds for veterans or public safety), Vermont, and Arizona (unless raising funds for veterans).
 Additionally, none of the U.S. territories have such a law.